pavankumar556/Right-Choice/README.md

-# Right-Choice
+# Right-Choice (RICH)
 Career Guidance web Application PHP

-R IC H is a project which is based on career Guidance.
+RICH is a project which is based on career Guidance.
 Here, the admin manages all the center and student activities.
 A Career Guidance System where students can see career opportunities shows various fields available after the SSLC.
 Next, the system allows users to give a test.
 It is a series of tests of